f1z1x/discord-crash-bot/README.md

 ---

-<p> Written in py-cord 2.1.3, threading and grequests for quick crash </p>
+<b> Written in py-cord 2.1.3, threading and grequests for quick crash </b>

 ### How to use